webqit/webflo/README.md

 This step-based workflow helps to decomplicate routing and gets us scaling horizontally as our application grows larger.

 Workflows may be designed with *wildcard* steps using a hyphen `-` as step name.
-Wildcard steps match any URL segment at their level in the layout!
+At runtime, a wildcard step matches any URL segment at its level in the layout!
 A `this.stepname` property could be used to see which URL segment has been matched.

 ```js
 /**